Back to Articles

 What the Scholars Are Telling Us

-Professor Moosa dismantles the "Islamic decline" narrative not by denying that decline exists, but by revealing its true cause: not Islam itself, but the abandonment of Islam's own intellectual traditions.
-He demonstrates that premodern Muslim thinkers navigated enduring tensions between reason and revelation with sophistication and confidence — that disagreement fostered growth rather than hostility, and that science and theology coexisted not as rivals but as partners in the pursuit of truth.
+He demonstrates that pre-modern Muslim thinkers navigated enduring tensions between reason and revelation with sophistication and confidence.
+Their disagreements fostered growth rather than hostility.
+Science and theology coexisted not as rivals but as partners in the pursuit of truth.

 The friction between science and Muslim theology in the modern era, he argues, stems from colonialism, limited scientific literacy among religious leaders, and the absence of what he calls a "symphonic and braided" approach to knowledge — one that weaves together the sacred and the rational into a unified, living tradition.